Carbon Fibre Reinforced Plastics

 - Ultimate Elongation 0.3 – 2.5 %.

-- Carbon fibres are resistant to many chemical solutions.
+- Carbon fibre reinforced plastics are resistant to many chemical solutions.

-- Carbon fibres do not show any creep or relaxation.
+- Carbon fibre reinforces plastics do not show any creep or relaxation.

 When the fibre and the matrix are combined into a new material it becomes a composite.
 The fibres may be placed in one direction in the composites and then the composite is unidirectional.
 However fibres may also be woven or bonded in many directions and the composite becomes bi or multi directional.

 Carbon fibers are the product of a high-tech manufacturing process.
 It starts with a starting product such as polyacrylonitrile (PAN).
 Polyacrylonitrile is a solid in the form of a white powder.
 It is hard and stiff as well as resistant to chemicals and solvents.
 In a first process step, thin threads are produced from it, which are then wound onto a spool – the so-called PAN “precursor” has been created.

 In the next step, these threads are placed in the oven.
 First, they are oxidized at 200 to 300 degrees Celsius and then carbonized at 1200 to 1800 degrees Celsius.
 What remains are threads with a very high carbon content and high strength.
 After surface treatment and application of a sizing, the carbon fiber is wound up and is ready for use.

 The manufacturing process for carbon fiber is partly chemical and partly mechanical.

 - Spinning: The PAN is spun using one of a few spinning processes.
 This step is important because it forms the internal atomic structure of the fiber.
 The fibers are then washed and stretched to the required diameter.
 The stretching also helps align the molecules to aid in the formation of the carbon crystals created by carbonization.